How our values affect our work and choice of career

 Using values in career direction finding

 When people are looking to find career direction for themselves – whether starting out in their working life or looking to change career – values play an important part.
-We have already seen the positive and negative impact our values can have in work, so determining whether our values will be met or not in the careers or jobs we are considering, and to what extent, is important if we are to find a career or job we will be happy and content in.
+We have already seen the positive and negative impact our values can have in work, so determining whether our values will be met or not in the careers or jobs we are considering, and to what extent, is important if we are to find a career or job that we will be happy and content in.
 Our work values can be our evaluation criteria.

 Get to know your values for a more fulfilling life